HariSekhon/spark-apps/README.md

 cd spark-to-elasticsearch
 make
 ```
-This will download my Java utility library submodule from Github, build it with Maven to be included as a dependency before using SBT to generate the Spark application jar.
-Maven and SBT must be in the $PATH.
+Requires SBT and Maven to be in the $PATH.
+Make will first download and build my Java utility library with Maven to be included as a dependency before using SBT to generate the Spark application jar.

 After this finishes you can find the Spark application jar under target/scala-*/.